6 Features We Bet You Didn't Know You Could Customize in Your Closet

 You've decided on a custom closet system, which is perfect since you'll get exactly the dimensions that you need.
 But did you know numerous features inside the closet that are available to further customize making it completely your own?
 You might be surprised by just how many options there are!

-To get you started, here are six features that you can customize our closet designs to create a system that's perfectly suited for you!
+To get you started, here are six features that you can customize to create a organization system that's perfectly suited for you!

 Custom Closet System Features

 1. An ironing board when you need it.

 2. Tilt-out hampers for tidiness

 3. A divider for everything

 4. Closet rods anyone can reach

 6. Tie Rack

 #1: An Ironing Board Where You Need It